ONE COOL EARTH

 • Lesson extension activities to bridge garden education to in-classroom learning

-• Minimum of 3 classes taught every other week
+• Minimum of 3 classes taught weekly

-• Garden maintenance, planning and project implementation
+• Garden maintenance, planning, and project implementation

 • Partnership with PTA/PTO to ensure that school needs are met